 Also read: How to access your PC from your phone?

 Myths about apps

-Fact: There is some truth to this as opening every app simultaneously can cause your phone to lag.
-However, most modern phones are specifically designed to optimise foreground apps even when a large number of others wait in the background.
+Fact: There is some truth to this, as opening every app simultaneously can cause your phone to lag.
+However, most modern phones are specifically designed to optimise foreground apps even when many others wait in the background.
 It doesn’t hurt to clear your background apps regularly, but don’t expect any drastic changes.